springml/spark-salesforce/README.md

 Salesforce wave does require atleast one "Text" field.
 So please make sure the dataframe has atleast one string type.

 ## Building From Source
 This library is built with [SBT](http://www.scala-sbt.org/0.13/docs/Command-Line-Reference.html), which is automatically downloaded by the included shell script.
-To build a JAR file simply run `sbt/sbt package` from the project root.
+To build a JAR file simply run `sbt package` from the project root.
 The build configuration includes support for both Scala 2.10 and 2.11.